 As soon as you decide you want to purchase your first home, start doing the following immediately:

 - Start making shock payments to your savings account: I would have loved to have known about this sooner in my journey, it makes such a difference.
 For example, let’s say that you’re currently paying $500/month for rent, but know that you will be looking for a mortgage around $700/month.
 To save you from the “shock” of the increased payment, begin paying the $200/month difference into your savings account.
-In the process, you get used to paying the increased amount, and learn quickly if you need to make any lifestyle changes to accommodate, while quickly build your savings in the process.
+In the process, you get used to paying the increased amount, and learn quickly if you need to make any lifestyle changes to accommodate, while quickly building your savings in the process.

 - Stop using your credit cards: Cut yourself off.
 You’ll regret looking back and having to explain in detail every purchase you made on credit.
 Plus it’s a great habit to start in general.